ADSteele916/adsteele916.github.io/content/reading/index.md

 I'm currently reading:

-* *The End of History and the Last Man*, by Francis Fukuyama
+* *The Count of Monte Cristo*, by Alexandre Dumas
-* *The Pragmatic Programmer*, by Andrew Hunt and David Thomas
+* *The Stranger*, by Albert Camus, translated by Matthew Ward
-* *Second Foundation*, by Isaac Asimov
+* *The Three-Body Problem*, by Cixin Liu, translated by Ken Liu